-The contract resulting from this RFP should be effective for two (2) years and is renewable for up to 3 additional one-year renewal periods.
-The total contract period will not exceed 5 years.
+The contract resulting from this RFP should be effective for two (2) years from the date of award and is renewable for up to six (6) additional one-year renewal periods.
 Annual renewal should be contingent upon the University's satisfaction with the services performed.